VAT guide for Shopify stores in the UK

 Selling from To customers in Consumers (B2C) Businesses (B2B)

-UK (England, Scotland, Wales and Nothern Ireland) UK (England, Scotland, Wales and Nothern Ireland) VAT VAT
+UK (England, Scotland, Wales and Northern Ireland) UK (England, Scotland, Wales and Northern Ireland) VAT VAT

-UK (England, Scotland, Wales and Nothern Ireland) Outside of the UK and outside of the EU No VAT
+UK (England, Scotland, Wales and Northern Ireland) Outside of the UK and outside of the EU No VAT

 (zero-rated)